-In conclusion, our results motivate an empirical spectral model that consists of two log-parabolic components or a log-parabola and an exponential cutoff power-law component to describe the composite VHE spectrum, as detailed in the next section.
+In conclusion, our results motivate an empirical spectral model that consists of two log-parabolic components or a log-parabola and an exponential cutoff power law component to describe the composite VHE spectrum, as is detailed in the next section.